microsoft/aoai-api-simulator/docs/running-deploying.md

     SIMULATOR_API_KEY=my-test-key
     TEST_OPENAI_ENDPOINT=http://localhost:8000/
     TEST_OPENAI_KEY=my-test-key
+    TEST_OPENAI_DEPLOYMENT=gpt-3.5-turbo-0613
     ```

-2. Start (or restart) the simulator by running the following command in your terminal from the repository root directory:
+2. Start the simulator by running the following command in your terminal from the repository root directory:

     ```console
     make run-simulated-api
     ```
+    Kill the process and run the command again to restart the simulator whenever you make changes to the config.
 3. Now open the [test-aoai.http](test-aoai.http) file, and send the first POST request.
 4. You should receive an http `200` response with some generated completions.
 Check the terminal for any warnings or errors.